ZarnackGroup/racoon_clip/docs/tutorial.rst

 ..
 Note::

-  All paths` need to be specified as absolute path`.
+  All paths need to be specified as absolute paths.
 Relative paths` (for example starting with ~) are not allowed.

-Open the config file and change the path` with your favourite editor.
+Open the config file and change the paths with your favourite editor.

 .. code:: bash